mhkeller/alphabits/README.md

 It generally assumes that you are scraping a series of webpages whose urls vary by a different parameter.

 See the example for an example setup.
 Better documentation to come.

+TODO

+Write documentation for showing how to use this for getting data from json endpoint.